 The mansion was constructed between 1898 and 1904 and designed by architect Lars Israel Wahlman in Tudor architecture.

 The beautiful castle gardens have relaxing south-facing views of the sea.

-Public tours take place daily during summer and weekly during other times of the year.
+Public tours occur daily during summer and weekly during other times.

-Visitors are shown around all 36 rooms to discover the history of the castle.
+Visitors are shown around all 36 rooms to discover the castle’s history.

 The property also operates as a hotel and event venue.